DefectDojo/django-DefectDojo/readme-docs/KUBERNETES.md

 ## Useful stuff

 ### Multiple Hostnames
 Django requires a list of all hostnames that are valid for requests.
 You can add additional hostnames via helm or values file as an array.
 This helps if you have a local service submitting reports to defectDojo using the namespace name (say defectdojo.scans) instead of the TLD name used in a browser.

-In your helm install simply pass them as a defined arry, for example:
+In your helm install simply pass them as a defined array, for example:

-`--set "hosts={defectdojo.default,localhost,defectdojo.example.com}"`
+`--set "alternativeHosts={defectdojo.default,localhost,defectdojo.example.com}"`

 This will also work with shell inserted variables:

-` --set "hosts={defectdojo.${TLS_CERT_DOMAIN},localhost}"`
+` --set "alternativeHosts={defectdojo.${TLS_CERT_DOMAIN},localhost}"`

+You will still need to set a host value as well.

 ### kubectl commands
 ```zsh